rlindooren/junit-eventually-consistent-example/README.md

     @Test
     public void testEventuallySucceeds() {
         eventually(Duration.ofSeconds(10), () -> {
-            // The value is retrieved withing the command block (not outside otherwise it will not be retried) Response response = myWebservice.retrieveSomething(id);
+            // The value should be retrieved within the command block (not outside otherwise it will not be retried) Response response = myWebservice.retrieveSomething(id);
             assertThat(response.getSomething().getName()).isEqualTo("foo");
         });